marbl/canu/documentation/source/parameter-reference.rst

   'never' removes no intermediate overlap results.
 This is only useful if you have a desire to exhaust your disk space.

+  'false' is the same as 'never'.

   'normal' removes intermediate overlap results after they are loaded into an overlap store.

+  'true' is the same as 'normal'.

   'aggressive' removes intermediate overlap results as soon as possible.
 In the event of a corrupt or lost file, this can result in a fair amount of